 This policy is a statement of the aims, principles and strategies for dealing with all matters relating to safeguarding children.
-Our policy applies to all staff, trust members, members of academy councils and volunteers working in the Trust.
+Our policy applies to all staff, trust members, members of local governing bodies and volunteers working in the Trust.

 The main elements of policy: